suit-wg/suit-report/draft-ietf-suit-report.md

 component that is not accessible by the signer.
 * suit-report-reason-parameter-unsupported: The manifest used a parameter that does not exist.
-* suit-report-severing-unsupported: The manifest used severable fields but the Manifest Processor didn't support them.
+* suit-report-reason-severing-unsupported: The manifest used severable fields but the Manifest Processor does not support them.
 * suit-report-reason-condition-failed: A condition failed with soft- failure off.
 * suit-report-reason-operation-failed: A command failed (e.g.,
 download/copy/swap/write)
+* suit-report-reason-invoke-pending: Invocation is about to be attempted and the final outcome is not yet known.

 The suit-report-result-code reports an internal error code that is provided for debugging reasons.
 This code is not intended for